Close

 • Your baby understands dimension by this age, and thus you may notice him stacking or placing his toys by size.

 • Your baby has stronger muscles by this time.
-He may crawl and may even turn his back while sitting.
+He may crawl, roll, and may even turn his back while sitting (2).

 • He has a better understanding of emotions.
-He may laugh, cry, and show emotions that people around him exhibit.
+He may laugh, cry, and show emotions that people around him exhibit (3).

-• Your baby may imitate various sounds that he hears.
-He may even copy some of your actions!
+• Your baby may imitate various sounds that he hears, like ‘ba-ba’ or ‘da-da.’
+(4) He may even copy some of your actions!
 This is a good time to teach him little gestures, such as bye-bye and shaking hands.

 Feeding

 Your baby is almost eight months old!
 By this time, he may have started eating a wide variety of solid foods.
 You should introduce him to almost all food items that your family usually eats.
-Do not exclude a food item just because you fear that it may lead to an allergic reaction, unless it has already happened.
-However, refrain from feeding eggs in any raw form to your baby.
+Do not exclude a food item just because you fear that it may lead to an allergic reaction unless it has already happened.
+However, refrain from feeding your baby eggs in any raw form.

-It is recommended that you introduce one food at a time, in order to see how your baby reacts to it.
-You should also continue to breastfeed your baby along with feeding him solid foods.
+It is recommended that you introduce one food at a time in order to see how your baby reacts to it.
+You should also continue to breastfeed your baby and give him solid foods.
 Some babies may develop lactose intolerance, and under such circumstances, soy milk may be used.
 Your baby’s immune system is developing, and therefore, offering him a wide range of food reduces his risk of food sensitivities.
-However, if you notice any kind of allergic reaction from any food item, refrain from serving it to your baby, and seek immediate medical help.
+However, if you notice any kind of allergic reaction from any food item, refrain from serving it to your baby and seek immediate medical help.

 Sleeping

-At 30 weeks, your baby is battling with developmental and growth issues, and thus you may notice an erratic day napping schedule, which is very normal in babies of this age.
+At 30 weeks, your baby is battling developmental and growth issues, and thus, you may notice an erratic day napping schedule, which is very normal in babies of this age.
 Your baby may be having two to three short naps during the day.
 At this age, he may want to sleep snuggled up with you, as he may not like sleeping alone in the cot.
-This behavioural change may be due to separation anxiety, too.
-You may find tending to your baby’s clinging needs daunting, if you have other children in the house to take care of.
+This behavioural change may be due to separation anxiety, too (5).
+You may find tending to your baby’s clinging needs daunting if you have other children in the house to take care of.
 Some doctors may recommend sleeping in the same bed with your baby, as it would help both the mother and the baby to have a peaceful sleep.

 It is also noticed that babies around this age reduce their daytime feeding and increase their nighttime feeding; this is their way of managing their feeding needs without interrupting with their daily activities.
 Your 30-week old baby’s sleep may seem a little disrupted, but soon he may follow a good sleeping schedule.